Skip to content

 👉 This guide is part of my Electric Guitar Build Guides,

-where I walk through the step-by-step process of assembling and finishing an electric guitar kit.
+where I walk through the full build process step-by-step.

 Affiliate transparency notice for GuitarCrafts.com with guitar icon, explaining that some posts contain affiliate links and that the site may earn a small commission at no extra cost to the reader.